 If you’re applying for a job that requires professional/business attire, then you can follow some basic guidelines to ensure that you’ll be dressed for success.

-For a quick reference on proper attire in most professional settings, download our guides for men and women.
+For a quick reference on proper attire in most professional settings, download our guides.

 Often, job interviews will include at least one meal.
 You may be too nervous to actually eat anything, so while you won’t impress them with your hearty appetite, you can make a statement with your table manners.